ArtificialTruth/PTC-Mathcad-to-LaTeX-parser/README.md

 # PTC-Mathcad-to-LaTeX-parser
-A Python 3.x application to read PTC Mathcad files and output them as LaTeX files.
+A Python 3.x application to read PTC Mathcad 15 files and output them as LaTeX files.
 Doesn't fully work with everything yet.
 I've mainly added support for the math I use myself.
-Tested on Mathcad 15 *.xmcd* files.
+Only tested on Mathcad 15 *.xmcd* files, the structure is probably different for other versions?
 This program is distributed under the terms of the GNU General Public License.
 https://www.gnu.org/licenses/gpl.html